stqry/memcacheha/README.md

 ### Deleting

-* Keys will be concurrently deleted from
+* Keys will be concurrently deleted from all healthy nodes.
+* **CAVEAT:** If a node drops from the cluster, misses a DELETE, and then rejoins the cluster maintaining its old data, the next GET will synchronise the data to all nodes again.
+This behaviour can be mitigated by always setting expiry timeouts on keys.

 ### Health checks